 Creams or ointments such as lidocaine are used to desensitize genital tissue regarding problems associated with premature ejaculation and pain disorders.

 Psychological interventions for sexual disorders frequently include sex therapy, but may involve specific forms of psychotherapy, such as behavioral therapy, CBT, or psychoeducation.

-A qualified clinician can provide psychological tools and strategies for management of distress related to the sexual problem.
+A qualified sex therapist can provide psychological tools and strategies for management of distress related to the sexual problem.
 Psychotherapy can help an individual address interfering factors to sexual functioning, including feelings of fear, anxiety, guilt, shame, or avoidance.

 Perceptions of poor body image or trauma related to sexual abuse are other areas that can adversely affect sexual functioning and may be addressed in therapy.
 Conjoint therapy addresses both relationship issues and aims to improve satisfaction during sexual encounters.